 - 1. Chinese nuclear modernisation vis-à-vis the US will have a downstream impact on India.
 The imperative of the survivability of its retaliatory capability will force India to increase numbers as well take other countermeasures and could pull India into an offence-defence spiral.
 This would create arms race instability in the region by pulling India into an offence-defence spiral, something that the country has sought to avoid by having a stabilising and the same doctrine that eschews the concept of large arsenals.
-With credible minimum deterrence and a no first use much like what China was doing India has managed to keep at the path of minimalism. - 1.
+With credible minimum deterrence and a no first use much like what China was doing India has managed to keep at the path of minimalism. - 2.
 Chinese use of dual-use missiles and dual-use command and control blurs the lines between conventional and nuclear and creates ample scope for miscalculations.
-Arms race instability and crisis instability could occur So therefore, the risk of inadvertent escalation grows during the crisis periods.
-Up till now, for instance, she argued that there has been a sense of nuclear stability between India and China despite their military standoffs going on for nearly six months because of the similarities of approach that the two had to nuclear deterrence and their doctrine, but when China begins to change that posture the chances for misperception and miscalculation would arise.

-1. India would have to be mindful of the possibility of onward proliferation of advanced Chinese nuclear and missile technologies to Pakistan.
+Arms race instability and crisis instability could occur.
+Therefore, the risk of inadvertent escalation grows during the crisis periods.
+Up till now, for instance, she argued that there has been a sense of nuclear stability between India and China because of the similarities of approach that the two had as regards nuclear deterrence and their doctrine, but when China begins to change that posture, the chances for misperception and miscalculation would arise. - 3.
+India would have to be mindful of the possibility of onward proliferation of advanced Chinese nuclear and missile technologies to Pakistan.
 Chinese analysts are ironically arguing that there is a conventional asymmetry between India and Pakistan and that China needs to help a militarily disadvantaged Pakistan.
 So essentially, the argument seems to be that China wants to proliferate to maintain regional strategic stability.